TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

 .. _crowdin-faq-extension-language-missing:

-My favorite language is not available for an Extension
+My favorite language is not available for an extension
 ------------------------------------------------------
 If you are missing the support for a specific language in an extension on Crowdin please contact either the maintainer of the extension or the :ref:`crowdin-initiative`.